Tughluq tombs

-Tughlaq Tombs in the Indian subcontinent are mostly simple, monotonous and heavy structures in Indo-Islamic architecture built during the Tughlaq dynasty (1320–1413).
+Tughlaq Tombs in the Indian subcontinent are mostly simple, monotonous and heavy structures in Indo-islamic architecture built during the Tughlaq dynasty (1320–1413).
 They look more like fortresses with walls surrounding them and have restrained decoration and embellishment compared to both earlier and later Indian Islamic tombs.
-Their architecture lacks the influence from Hindu temple architecture and craftsmanship which was later found in Lodi and Mughal architecture.
-But Hindu influence on Tughlaq buildings was not totally absent.
+Their architecture lacks the influence from Dravidian architecture and craftsmanship which was later found in Lodi and Mughal architecture.
+But Dravidian architecture influence on Tughlaq buildings was not totally absent.
 Features of Hindu influences on Tughlaq architecture include the flat lintel instead of pointed arch, pillars, windows with balconies and eaves and railings.

 Tughlaqs built three main types of tombs: square, octagonal and pavilion.
 The last type was the simplest, consisting of a pavilion or a chhatri.
 The simple tombs are most likely to be those of nobles and family members of the sultans.
 It was constructed by Ghiyas-ud-din Tughlaq.